Organic infant formula & feeding support

 Choose pasteurized dairy (or dairy alternative) products, juices and ciders and avoid any foods that are off limits when pregnant.11

 Read more: Food Safety During Pregnancy

 Make sure you have healthy and appealing snack choices at your disposal and the tools you need to safely enjoy them (for example, a microwave for reheating).
 Always pack snacks for while you are out and about and keep your favorite healthy foods stocked at home.

 Need help planning healthy snacks during pregnancy?
-Reach out to our team of registered dietitians and lactation consultants for free!
+Reach out to our team of registered dietitian nutritionists and lactation consultants for free!
 They’re here to help on our free to live chat from Monday – Friday 8am - 6pm (ET).
 Chat Now!

 Try these healthy snack ideas and recipes:

 Plain, low-fat yogurt, or cottage cheese with your favorite toppings like fresh fruit or berries, dried fruit, nuts, seeds, or granola